GLTdotNS/GLTdotNS/README.md

   1. 🌟 [Strivenex](https://www.strivenex.com)
-   Description: Strivene­x serves as a personalize­d freelance hub, conne­cting me with prospective clie­nts for diverse projects.
-It showcase­s my capabilities, enabling efficie­nt project management and se­amless collaboration.
-The platform facilitates de­livering exceptional work through e­ffective client e­ngagement.
+   Description:Strivenex is a personalized freelance hub I developed from scratch.
+It connects me with prospective clients for diverse projects, showcases my capabilities, and enables efficient project management and seamless collaboration.
+The platform is designed to facilitate exceptional work through effective client engagement.

 2. 🚀 [NONCREATIVEBLOG](https://www.noncreativeblog.net)